Mexican Stuffed Peppers

 Do we have a love for stuffed peppers in common?
 Give these Greek Stuffed Peppers a try!

-If you tried this Mexican Stuffed Pepper recipe or any other on the blog, I’d love to hear from you with a star rating in the recipe box or a comment below.
+If you tried this Mexican Stuffed Pepper recipe or any other on the blog then I’d love to hear from you with a star rating in the recipe box or a comment below.

-- 1/2 pound ground turkey OR lean ground beef ground turkey can be substituted
+- 1/2 pound lean ground beef ground turkey can be substituted

 - 1 small onion finely chopped

 - 1 cup black beans rinsed and drained

 - ½ cup cooked rice white or brown, your choice

 - 1 1/2 cups Mexican blend cheese shredded

 - 10 ounce can Enchilada sauce medium spice used

 - Slice the peppers lengthwise then pull the seeds and stems from inside.